osrf/gazebo_tutorials/ros_installing/tutorial.md

 You might want to add that line to your `~/.bashrc`.

-Assuming your ROS and Gazebo environment have been properly setup and built, you should now be able to run Gazebo through a simple `rosrun` command, after launching `roscore` if needed:
+Assuming your ROS and Gazebo-classic environment have been properly setup and built, you should now be able to run Gazebo-classic through a simple `rosrun` command, after launching `roscore` if needed:

 Source the catkin setup.bash if it's not already in your .bashrc